sdpjswl/ASJOverflowButton/README.md

 # To-do

-- ~~Menu closes abruptly when tapped outside.~~
+- ~~Menu closes abruptly when tapped outside~~
-- ~~Menu should close when tapped on the clear table view outside the items.~~
+- ~~Menu should close when tapped on the clear table view outside the items~~
-- ~~Allow a menu to be created with a title.~~
+- ~~Allow a menu to be created with a title~~
-- ~~Some way to adjust width of the menu.~~
+- ~~Some way to adjust width of the menu~~
-- Maybe some way to show menu on both, left and right sides?
+- Maybe some way to show menu on both, left and right sides
-- Gradient at bottom to hint scrolling.
+- Gradient at bottom to hint scrolling

 # Credits

+- To [Shashank Pali](https://github.com/shashankpali) to make the menu zoom in code work
 - [UITableView passes touch events to superview when it shouldn't](http://stackoverflow.com/questions/11570160/uitableview-passes-touch-events-to-superview-when-it-shouldnt)
 - [Can i change multiplier property for NSLayoutConstraint?](http://stackoverflow.com/questions/19593641/can-i-change-multiplier-property-for-nslayoutconstraint#comment54574185_27831003)
 - [Which is the best way to suppress “unused variable” warning?](http://stackoverflow.com/questions/17622237/which-is-the-best-way-to-suppress-unused-variable-warning)